-A quorum is three Committee members who may attend each meeting in person or by telephone conference.
+A quorum is three Committee members who may attend each meeting in person or by video or telephone conference.
 Meeting agendas and relevant briefing materials are to be prepared and provided in advance to Committee members by the Chief Financial Officer and the Internal Auditor.
-Minutes are to be taken of all meetings. .
+Minutes are to be taken of all meetings.

 The Committee is responsible to the Board for the following:

 - Review significant accounting and reporting issues, including complex or unusual transactions and intended material disclosures of information involving judgmental accounting treatments, and consider these in the light of long established and recent professional and regulatory pronouncements.